Code-Institute-Submissions/zemaciel-project-02_FebResub/README.md

 ## Site Goals
 The main goal is to test the users' knowledge of famous movie quotes.
 Hence, the site displays a line with a movie quotation and four boxes underneath, each containing a movie title, where only one corresponds to the correct answer.
 The user is asked to match 10 quotes.
-<br>There are also two areas exhibiting information about the game.
-One is a counter, indicating the number of the current question and the number of total questions, and the other is a score showing how many points the user gets.
+<br>Originally there were two areas exhibiting information about the game: a counter, indicating the number of the current question and the number of total questions, and the score card showing how many points the user gets.
+This updated version also displays a progress bar and an instant feedback to indicate if the user selection was correct or not: the background color of the score card changes to green or red.
 The site gives 10 points for each correct answer.

 ## Design